 U7 Spring 2018

 Southwest Soccer Club (CAMSL League) – Lady Rockets

 Upon registering Ava, the Director of Southwest Soccer Club recommended that Ava play up in age.
 So instead of U6, play U7, which is in the Coastal Area Mini Soccer League.
 It would be an all-girls team, for score.
 After some discussion we agreed to do this, with the option for her to go back to U6 should it not work out.

-Next season she will be of age to continue with U7, no more Micro Leagues.
-Her father will be home to continue with her training and she will come back even better than before!
+Next season she was of age to continue with U7, no more Micro Leagues.
+Her father would be home to continue with her training and she will come back even better than before!